Steam Machine (computer)

-Steam Machine was a series of prebuilt small form factor gaming computers designed to operate Valve's SteamOS to provide a game console-like experience.
-Several computer vendors were engaged with Valve to develop their own versions of Steam Machines for retail, offering additional options atop Valve's requirements such as dual-booting options with Microsoft Windows and the ability to upgrade the computer.
+Steam Machine is a series of small form factor gaming computers by Valve, designed to operate SteamOS to provide a home game console-like experience.
+The first iteration of the Steam Machine was developed in collaboration with several computer vendors who were engaged with Valve to develop their own versions of Steam Machines for retail, offering additional options atop Valve's requirements such as dual-booting options with Windows and the ability to upgrade the computer.
+The second iteration is developed by Valve themselves.
+Consumers could digitally purchase video games on their Steam Machine through Valve's namesake Steam storefront.

 To support the Steam Machine and SteamOS, Valve released the Steam Controller, a customizable game controller with touchpad-based haptic feedback, and the Steam Link, a device that allows consumers with Steam software to stream content to a monitor.
 Following a two-year testing period, Steam Machines and its related hardware were released on November 10, 2015.
-In 2018, many Steam Machines models were no longer offered on the Steam store.
+By 2018, many Steam Machine models were no longer offered on the Steam store.
+On November 12, 2025, Valve announced a new, singular iteration of the Steam Machine designed internally by the company, set to release in early 2026 as part of a broader Steam hardware lineup, including the next-generation Steam Controller.